 - Bishops hat

-We can match any other profile your project require.
+We can match any other profile your project requires.

 We use Schlegel for our draught proofing.
-There are many benefits to using this type of draught proofing.
-Here are some of these listed below:
+There are many benefits to using this type of draught proofing:

 • Excellent memory – returns to original shape after compression